California Flag History

 Adopted: February 3, 1911; 107 years ago

-California Flag Design: Based on flag flown during the Bear Flag Revolt.
+California Flag Design: Based on a flag flown during the Bear Flag Revolt.
 Contains a single red star, a red stripe along the bottom, and a California grizzly bear.

-On June 14, 1846, a small band of settlers marched on the Mexican garrison at Sonoma and took the commandant, Mariano Vallejo, prisoner, They issued a proclamation which declared California to be a Republic independent of Mexico.
-This uprising became known as the Bear Flag Revolt after the hastily designed flag depicting a grizzly bear and a five pointed star over a red bar and the words "California Republic."
+On June 14, 1846, a small band of settlers marched on the Mexican garrison at Sonoma and took the commandant, Mariano Vallejo, prisoner, They issued a proclamation that declared California to be a Republic independent of Mexico.
+This uprising became known as the Bear Flag Revolt after the hastily designed flag depicting a grizzly bear and a five-pointed star over a red bar and the words "California Republic."
 The grizzly bear was a symbol of great strength while the lone star made reference to the lone Star of Texas.
-The flag only flew until July 9, 1846 when it was learned that Mexico and the United States were already at war.
+The flag only flew until July 9, 1846, when it was learned that Mexico and the United States were already at war.
 Soon after, the Bear Flag was replaced with the American flag.
 It was adopted as the State Flag by the State Legislature in 1911.

 The Current California Flag

 In 1911, the Legislature adopted the Bear Flag as the State Flag of California.
 The law was incorporated in the government Doce in 1943 as Section 420.
 In 1953, Senate Bill No. 1014 (Chapter 1140, Statutes of 1953), amended the section to read as follows: